d11wtq/skittle/README.md

 ### Grouping multiple deps together

-So we can create a log directory for our turtle service just fine.
+So, we can create a log directory for our turtle service just fine.
 You could go on to install the entire turtle service, by breaking the problem down into similarly small tasks and putting them all under a top level dependency, like so.